Yifei4905/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?
 NVIDIA received its early investment from venture capital companies, notably Sequoia Capital.
 Early on, the business raised $20 million in venture money.
 Sequoia Capital's investment was critical since it provided the financial resources required to develop and launch NVIDIA's first products.

   NVIDIA has developed tremendously over the years, becoming a publicly listed firm.
-The firm went public in 1999, generating $42 million from its first public offering (IPO).
+The firm went public in 1999, generating $42 million from  first public offering (IPO).
 This influx of funding enabled NVIDIA to increase its R&D activities, speed product development, and build a strong market position.
   Since its IPO, NVIDIA has raised significant funds through a variety of financial operations, including secondary offerings and debt financing.
 The company's solid financial position has allowed it to engage in cutting-edge research, acquire complementary technologies, and maintain its dominance in the GPU industry.